 Add the seam allowance onto the pattern.
 I add 1 3/8″ around the perimeter.

 Before you pin and cut the fabric, make note of the direction you want the fabric to run.
 If you have a pattern or nap you’ll want everything running in the same direction.
 I put an arrow on the paper pattern – but forgot to photograph it.

-Once the fabric is cut, serge around the edges and then feed a cord through the serger threads using a blunt needle (I used some rayon knitting yarn I had left over from another project).
+After cutting the fabric, serge the edges.
+Then feed a cord through the serger threads using a blunt needle.
+I used some rayon knitting yarn I had left over from another project.

-Start the cord at the centre of the bottom and make sure you crisscross the yarn once you’re back to the beginning so the two threads overlap – it’s easier to pull them tight in the opposite direction when they’re crossed over.
+Start the cord at the centre of the bottom and make sure to crisscross the yarn once you’re back to the beginning so the two threads overlap.
+It’s easier to pull them tight in the opposite direction when they overlap.

 Lay the panel onto the wrong side of the fabric and gather up the fabric by pulling the cords until it’s neat and tight around the panel.